-- 1. Click the Filters option and select either Keyword to access the Filter by Keyword window. - 2.
-Enter a keyword. - 3.
-Click the Add button. - 4.
-To add more keywords, repeat steps 1 through 3. - 5.
-If you add more than one keyword, you can specify a Must Match setting of: - $\,{}^{\circ}\,$ ANY Search results include objects that include any of the keywords. - ALL Search results include objects that include all of the keywords. - 6.
+Click the Filters option and select Keyword to access the Filter by Keyword window.
+Then, enter your search term or phrase in the Keyword field and click the Add button.

+- 2. To add more keywords, repeat step 1. - 3.
+If you add more than one keyword, you can specify a Must Match setting of: - ANY Search results include objects that include any of the keywords. - ALL Search results include objects that include all of the keywords. - 4.
 Click the X for each filter to remove it or select Clear All Filters to remove all filters The following list of fields are all searched against for any matches of keywords: - Source Names